GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/02I_BraceScanning.md

 emit OP_CALL argc
 ```

-This is found in lines 504-537 of compiler.c.
+This is found in compiler.c.

 ## Concatenate